mtti/microservice/README.md

 The `Microservice` class has four methods of interest:
 * `init()` adds an *initializer*, a function callback which gets executed when the microservice starts.
-* `configure()` adds a *configurator*, a function which sets up configuration options used by the plugin's initializer.
-Configurators should only modify the `config` field of the service.
+* `config()` adds a *configurator*, a function which sets up configuration options used by the plugin's initializer.
 They get executed before any initializers.
+Configurators receive an object containing the service's configuration options and should return a modified copy of it.
 * `use()` adds a *plugin*, usually an imported module containing both a configurator and an initializer.
 * `start()` starts the microservice, returning a promise.
 First, all configurators and then all initializers are executed in the order they were added.
 After they've all run, the promise is resolved.

 A configurator can be:

-* a function, in which case it will be executed and is passed the `config` object as a parameter
+* a function, in which case it will be executed and is passed the `config` object as a parameter and must return a modified copy of it if changes are made.
 * a string, which is assumed to be the path to a JSON file which will be loaded and merged into the `config` object
 * an object, which will be merged into the `config` object.